 Specific GCSE requirements

-GCSE Grade C/4 in English Language and Mathematics.
+GCSE Grade C/4 in English Language.
 Equivalent qualifications e.g. Functional Skills, will be considered.

 Non Tariffed Qualifications